Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

-To illustrate that methanol indirectly constrains the water abundance of 3I/ATLAS through collisional excitation, we carried out an additional retrieval that excludes the H$_2$O Band 5 and HDO Band 6 data.
-Specifically, we reran the MCMC SUBLIME 1D analysis using the same global and methanol-specific parameters, along with the same prior ranges as in the fiducial fit, but fitting only the CH$_3$OH data in Bands 5 and 6 (Supplementary Table~\ref{tab:restruns} and Supplementary Figure~\ref{fig:restruns}).
-The resulting best-fit parameters are consistent within uncertainties to those listed in Extended Data Table~\ref{tab:runs} for the HDO+H$_2$O+CH$_3$OH fit.
-A comparison of the $Q({\rm H_2O})$ posterior distribution is shown in Supplementary Figure~\ref{fig:ratios}.
-The agreement between the best-fit value and the full posterior shows that the constraint on $Q({\rm H_2O})$ is driven primarily by the methanol lines: by exploring the parameter space, the retrieval identifies the non-LTE excitation conditions that best reproduce the ensemble of CH$_3$OH rotational transitions in our quasi-simultaneous Band 5 and Band 6 observations.
+To illustrate that CH$_3$OH indirectly constrains the water abundance of 3I/ATLAS through collisional excitation, we carried out an additional retrieval that excludes the H$_2$O Band 5 and HDO Band 6 data.
+Specifically, we reran the MCMC SUBLIME 1D analysis using the same global and CH$_3$OH-specific parameters, along with the same prior ranges as in the fiducial fit, but fitting only the CH$_3$OH data in Band 5 and Band 6 (Supplementary Table~1 and Supplementary Figure~3).
+The resulting best-fit parameters are consistent within uncertainties to those listed in Extended Data Table~2 for the HDO+H$_2$O+CH$_3$OH fit.
+A comparison of the $Q({\rm H_2O})$ posterior distribution is shown in Supplementary Figure~4.
+The agreement between the best-fit value and the full posterior shows that the constraint on $Q({\rm H_2O})$ is driven primarily by the CH$_3$OH lines: by exploring the parameter space, the retrieval identifies the non-LTE excitation conditions that best reproduce the ensemble of CH$_3$OH rotational transitions in our quasi-simultaneous Band 5 and Band 6 observations.